 - Khmer layout used in the countries of Vietnam and Cambodia

-- Arabic layout is used in the countries of the United Arab Emirates, Saudi Arabia, Egypt, Bahrain, Kuwait, Qatar, Iraq, Yemen, and Oman, among others.
+- Arabic layout is used in the United Arab Emirates, Saudi Arabia, Egypt, Bahrain, Kuwait, Qatar, Iraq, Yemen, and Oman.

 - Inuktitut (Nunavut) layout used by native people of Inuktitut, Ojibwe, Blackfoot, and Cree